What Are The Golf Senior Tee Box Rules?

 • Whisper or talk.

-These may sound trivial, simple, or a “bit over the top”, but you do not want to be rebuked by a player who is fastidious about his game and life in general.
+These may sound trivial, simple, or a “bit over the top,” but you do not want to be rebuked by a fastidious player about his game and life in general.

 No golfer should ever forget the importance of etiquette on the course.

-Golf is a time-consuming game and unfortunately, the speed of play on the course, is the number one area of concern throughout the world.
+Golf is time-consuming; unfortunately, the speed of play on the course is the number one concern worldwide.

 • Always consider your fellow golfers behind you and try to keep up with the covey in front of you.

-• Sure it is polite to assist your partner to look for his ball in the rough, but make sure you know where your ball is.
+• Sure, assisting your partner in looking for his ball in the rough is polite, but make sure you know where your ball is.

-• Walk up between shots and even play “ready golf” especially if you should have a slow player in your covey.
+• Walk up between shots and even play “ready golf,” especially if you have a slow player in your covey.

 • Enjoy every round you play.